Berber MemoriesCollection Gillion Crowet

 600 pages, full-colour, available in both French and English.

 The book was gifted as advance review copy by the publisher.
-Images sourced from the publishers' website, except for the cover, bulla and spread of head ornament.
+Images sourced from the publishers’ website.